laurentpayot/purescript-for-elm-developers/README.md

   (>>=) :: m a -> (a -> m b) -> m b
 ```

 Monadic operations operate sequentially not concurrently.
 That’s great when we have a dependency between the operations e.g. lookup user_id based on email then fetch the inbox based on the user_id.
 But for independent operations monadic calls are very inefficient as they are inherently sequential.
 Monads fail fast which makes them poor for form validation and similar use cases.
-Once something “fails” the operation aborts.
+Once something "fails" the operation aborts.
 You are in a monadic context when using [`Task`](https://package.elm-lang.org/packages/elm/core/latest/Task#andThen) in Elm.

 ### Monad do-notation